Law Firm Content Marketing Elements and Tools

 Editorial Calendar

-To have a successful legal blog for your firm, you need to create and keep up with an editorial calendar.
-It’s best to have a backlog of blogs that you can plan to use, and to plot out when each blog will post and become accessible to internet readers.
-There is no hard and fast rule about exactly how many blogs you should have, but in general, you should aim for about 16 posts per month.
-More important than the overall number of blogs each month, however, is the frequency with which they post.
-Here is where the editorial calendar will become especially relevant.
-You don’t want to post all 16 blogs at once at the end of the month.
-Instead, you want to be sure that blogs post on a regular basis.
-With an editorial calendar, you can be certain that you have at least one or two blogs scheduled for each week and on different days.
+To have a successful legal blog for your firm, you must create and keep up with an editorial calendar.
+It’s best to have a backlog of blogs you can plan to use and to plot out when each blog will post and become accessible to internet readers.
+There is no hard and fast rule about exactly how many blogs you should have, but generally, you should aim for about 16 monthly posts.

 Calls to Action

-A “call to action” is exactly what it sounds like: it’s a directive telling your reader to do something or to take a certain action.
-Most law firms will have a “call to action” on both practice area pages and any blog that gets written.
+A "Call-to-action" is exactly what it sounds like; it's a directive telling your reader to do something or to take a certain action.
+Most law firms will have a "call to action" on both practice area pages and any blog that gets written.

 SEO

 Search engine optimization (SEO) is a phrase that refers to tactics your law firm would use on its website and pages to ensure that search engines like Google or Safari find your website and its content, that they link to your website and its content, and that those links rank pretty highly on the first page of search results.
 There are a variety of issues to consider in SEO.
-For most law firms, it’s important to keep your buyer personas in mind and to develop keywords and key phrases that will result in an ideal reader finding your website or other online content.
-Other SEO practices are more technical, taking steps to ensure that a search engine is able to “crawl,” index, and ultimately rank your website, your blog, and other pages.
+For most law firms, it's important to keep your buyer personas in mind and to develop keywords and key phrases that will result in an ideal reader finding your website or other online content.
+Other SEO practices are more technical, taking steps to ensure that a search engine can "crawl," index, and ultimately rank your website, your blog, and other pages.

-Leave A Comment
+Leave a Comment